The 10 Best Baby Gates For Stairs In 2020

-The gate swings both ways and closes and latches automatically behind you, or it can stay open during high-traffic moments.
+The gate swings open both ways and latch automatically behind you, or it can stay open during high-traffic moments.
 During even higher traffic moments, the gate can easily be removed, making the full width of your doorway available, which is convenient when moving furniture or replacing appliances.

-The “Easy-Close Gate” by North States comes in white or bronze, and is made of heavy-duty steel.
-It is 29 inches high, and fits openings from 28 to 38.5 inches wide.
+The North States Easy comes in white or bronze, and is made of heavy-duty steel.
+It is 29 inches high and fits openings from 28 to 38.5 inches wide.
 It comes with all necessary hardware for installation, and two cups that provide optional extra stability in the gate.

 - Gate closes automatically, or can stay open when needed.